Heather Humphreys: Early political career

 Following the abolition of the dual mandate in 2003, Humphreys was co-opted onto Monaghan County Council in succession to Seymour Crawford.
 She was elected in her own right at the 2004 local elections and once again following the 2009 local elections.
 She was elected as Mayor of Monaghan County in 2009.
-While a member of the council, she served as Chair of the council's Strategic Policy Committee on Planning and Economic Development.
+While a member of the council, she served as chair of the council's Strategic Policy Committee on Planning and Economic Development.

 Humphreys was elected as a Fine Gael TD for Cavan–Monaghan at the 2011 general election.
-She is the only Presbyterian member of the Oireachtas.
+She was the only Presbyterian member of the Oireachtas during her tenure.

 Ministerial career

-After an initial period on the backbenches, Humphreys was appointed Minister for Arts, Heritage and the Gaeltacht, following a cabinet reshuffle in July 2014.
+After an initial period on the backbenches, in a cabinet reshuffle in July 2014, Humphreys was appointed Minister for Arts, Heritage and the Gaeltacht.
 After just a few months in the position she became embroiled in controversy over her appointment of John McNulty to the board of the Irish Museum of Modern Art (IMMA) on 12 September 2014 just before his nomination for a Seanad by-election to the Cultural and Educational Panel.
 Fianna Fáil leader Micheál Martin said at the "very basic level, she should say what officials in Fine Gael asked her to appoint Mr McNulty to the board of Imma".
 Although Humphreys said John Nulty was selected "on merit", she later admitted she regretted the decision.